Boost emotional intelligence in 15-mins a week

 It’s not enough to say, okay, I’m angry because I’m stuck in traffic and about to miss a big meeting.
 Self-regulation is about what comes next.
 There’s the course of action the frustrated version of yourself might feel like (yelling, honking the horn, taking it out on unwitting the person who calls you at a bad time) or a more constructive way to handle the situation (identify the frustration, talk yourself through it, problem solve).

-Once you are calm, you could call the meeting members, explain your situation and offer to conference in via phone from the car or reschedule the meeting time.
+Once you are calm, you could call the meeting members, explain your situation, and offer to conference via phone from the car or reschedule the meeting time.
 When calm, you are in a much better position to think strategically and navigate a tricky situation.

-• Self-regulating allows you to cultivate a positive reputation.
+• Effective leadership requires you to know how to manage your emotions.
+Self-regulating allows you to cultivate a positive reputation with your direct reports.
 You will earn respect for your clear head and leadership under pressure.

-• Self-regulation is a key component in relationships.
+• Self-regulation is a vital component in relationship management.
 It’s easy to get caught up in emotions and jump to conclusions, but taking time to consider the impact of your words and actions on others can go a long way in fostering effective communication that prevents unnecessary arguments.

-• It will be much easier to navigate change and remain flexible when you are skilled in self-regulation.
+• It's easier to navigate change and remain flexible when you are skilled in self-regulation.
 Change can be scary, but with the right attitude, one can see it as an opportunity rather than a liability.

 Do you self-regulate?